cakephp/docs/en/controllers.rst

 once a controller action has completed, CakePHP will handle rendering and delivering the View.

-If for some reason you'd like to skip the default behavior, both of the following techniques will bypass the default view rendering behavior:
+If for some reason you'd like to skip the default behavior, you can return a :php:class:`Cake\\Network\\Response` object from the action with the fully created response.

-* If you return a string, or an object that can be converted to a string from your controller action, it will be used as the response body.
-* You can return a :php:class:`Cake\\Network\\Response` object with the fully created response.

-When you use controller methods with :php:meth:`~Cake\\Routing\\RequestActionTrait::requestAction()` you will often want to return data that isn't a string.
+When you use controller methods with :php:meth:`~Cake\\Routing\\RequestActionTrait::requestAction()` you will typcially retun a ``Response`` istance.
 If you have controller methods that are used for normal web requests + requestAction, you should check the request type before returning::